You can configure a vRealize Log Insight server to forward incoming events to a syslog or Ingestion API target.

 Event forwarders can be standalone or clustered, but an event forwarder is a separate instance from the remote destination.
 Instances configured for event forwarding also store events locally and can be used to query data.

-The filters on the Forwarded Events page are different from those for interactive analytics.
+The operators you use to create filters on the Forwarded Events page are different from the filters used on the interactive analytics page.
 See Using Event Forwarding Filters in Interactive Analytics for more information about using the Run in Interactive Analytics menu item to preview the results of your event filter.

 Verify that you are logged in to the vRealize Log Insight web user interface as a user with the Edit Admin permission.
 The URL format is https://log-insight-host, where log-insight-host is the IP address or host name of the vRealize Log Insight virtual appliance.

 Verify that the destination can handle the number of events that are forwarded.
 If the destination cluster is much smaller than the forwarding instance, some events might be dropped.